 Need to use more than the recommended amount

 Bottle is prone to leaking if placed on its side

-If you’re getting ready to welcome a new baby or you’re trying to swap out cleaning products around your home with more environmentally-friendly alternatives, detergent is a great place to start.
-Method Beach Sage Laundry Detergent is crafted from all-natural, non-toxic ingredients and scented with essential oils.
+If you’re trying to swap out cleaning products around your home with more environmentally-friendly alternatives, detergent is a great place to start.
+Method Beach Sage Laundry Detergent is crafted from mostly natural ingredients and scented with essential oils.
 If you’re looking to embrace a greener lifestyle, keep reading to see if this product is for you.